1006 Absence from Work

 -

-Employees who are members of the Employees' Retirement System (ERS) may receive creditable service toward retirement for forfeited annual and sick leave, sick leave that was previously lost due to a break in service and current accumulated and unused sick leave if the above totals at least 960 hours.
+Employees who are members of the Employees’ Retirement System (ERS) can get retirement credit for certain leave types, including forfeited annual and sick leave, previously lost sick leave due to a break in service, current accumulated and unused sick leave, but only if the combined total of these leave hours equals or exceeds 960 hours.

 -

-Members of ERS who are on leaves of absence without pay due to a physical or mental illness, sickness or disorder caused by a job-related disease/accident may submit a request to purchase up to twelve (12) months of service in a five (5) year period by paying employee contributions plus interest within the first six (6) months of return to duty.
+Members of ERS who are on a leave of absence without pay due to an illness or injury caused by a job-related disease/accident may submit a request to purchase up to twelve (12) months of service in a five (5) year period by paying employee contributions plus interest within the first six (6) months of return to duty.

 Section P: Leave Transfer